Frequently Asked Questions

 Looking For a Post-Graduation Job

 While we do have daily drop-in hours (15-minute appointments which are best suited for resume / cover letter reviews or quick career-related questions), we typically recommend that students who are new to our office make an appointment with a career counselor.
-Scheduling an appointment is easy – just call us at 978-934-2355.
+Online scheduling is available.

 Sure.
 Just specify who you’d like to meet with when you schedule your appointment.
 If you haven’t been to our office before, scheduling will likely occur based on mutual availability.